Gemini Observatory: Observing and community support

-The Gemini Observatory's primary mission is to serve the general astronomical communities in all of the participant countries; indeed, the Observatory provides the bulk of general access to large optical/infrared telescopes for many of the participants, and represents the only public-access 8 meter class facility in the U.S. The observatory reaches out to its community through National Gemini Offices (NGOs), the U.S. office being located in Tucson at the National Optical Astronomy Observatory.
+The Gemini Observatory's primary mission is to serve the general astronomical communities in all of the participant countries; indeed, the Observatory provides the bulk of general access to large optical/infrared telescopes for many of the participants, and represents the only public-access 8-meter-class facility in the US.
+The observatory reaches out to its community through National Gemini Offices (NGOs), the US office being located in Tucson at the National Optical Astronomy Observatory.
 The NGOs provide general support to the users, from proposal preparation through data acquisition, reduction, and analysis.

-In any given year the two telescopes typically provided data for over 400 discrete science projects, over two-thirds of which are led by U.S. astronomers.
-About 50-70 percent of the top-ranked "Band 1" proposals reach 100 percent completion in any given year.
-Of order 90 percent of the available (clear weather) time is used for science, the rest being allocated to scheduled maintenance or lost to unforeseen technical faults.
+In any given year, the two telescopes typically provided data for over 400 discrete science projects, over two-thirds of which are led by US astronomers.
+About 50–70% of the top-ranked "Band 1" proposals reach 100% completion in any given year.
+Of order 90% of the available (clear-weather) time is used for science, the rest being allocated to scheduled maintenance or lost to unforeseen technical faults.

 Gemini has in recent years developed innovative new observing modes.
-These include the ‘Large and Long’ program to support requests for large amounts of telescope time and the ‘Fast Turnaround’ program to provide quick access to the telescope.
+These include the "Large and Long" program to support requests for large amounts of telescope time and the "Fast Turnaround" program to provide quick access to the telescope.
 These and other modes have been approved by the Gemini Board of Directors and are proving popular with the user community.
-In 2015 up to 20 percent of available telescope time was used for Large and Long programs, which in terms of hours of observing attracted five times more user demand than could be accommodated.
-In the same period approximately 10 percent of telescope time was assigned to the Fast Turnaround program, which in the second half of 2015 was over-subscribed by a factor of 1.6.
-In 2015 the remaining U.S. time allocation on Gemini was over-subscribed by a factor of approximately 2, consistent with recent years.
+In 2015, up to 20% of available telescope time was used for Large and Long programs, which in terms of hours of observing attracted five times more user demand than could be accommodated.
+In the same period, approximately 10% of telescope time was assigned to the Fast Turnaround program, which in the second half of 2015 was over-subscribed by a factor of 1.6.
+In 2015, the remaining US time allocation on Gemini was over-subscribed by a factor of approximately 2, consistent with recent years.